CathIAS/TLIO/index.md

 <details>
 <summary> Importance of the network covariance </summary>

-Knowing that the network uncertainty estimate is consistent with the accuracy, would it help the system performance than simply finding a fixed covariance parameter?
+<br>Knowing that the network uncertainty estimate is consistent with the accuracy, would it help the system performance than simply finding a fixed covariance parameter?
 Here in this graph, both TLIO-mse and TLIO-fixcov use a hand-tuned hyperparameter from grid search, where in TLIO-mse the network does not regress the covariance.
-We observe clear improvements using the learned uncertainty for both accuracy and robustness, indicating the effectiveness of the network associating uncertainty with motion patterns.
+We observe clear improvements using the learned uncertainty for both accuracy and robustness, indicating the effectiveness of the network associating uncertainty with motion patterns.<br>

 <p align="center">
   <img width="80%" src="assets/filter_ablation.png" />